| Title: | Sentiment Analysis for Text, Image and Video using Transformer Models |

 model |

-A string specifying the CLIP model to use.
-Options are:
+A string specifying the vision model to use.
+Options include:

 A result object containing the analyzed video scores.